cycle/docs/annotated/relations.md

 # Relations
-Cycle Annotated package provides multiple annotations designed to describe entity relations.
-Each relation must be associated with specific entity property in order to work.
+The Cycle Annotated package provides multiple annotations designed to describe entity relations.
+Each relation must be associated with specific entity properties in order to work.
 In addition, most of the relation options (such as the name of inner, outer keys) will be generated automatically.

 > You can read more about relation configuration and usage in later sections.

 ## Common Statement
-Each relation must have proper `target` option.
-The target must point to either related entity `role` or to the class name.
-You are able to specify class names in a fully qualified for (Namespace\Class) or using current entity namespace as the base path.
+Each relation must have a proper `target` option.
+The target must point to either the related entity `role`, or to the class name.
+You are able to specify class names in a fully qualified (Namespace\Class) or using current entity namespace as the base path.
 You can use both `/` and `\` namespace separators.

 ## HasOne
-HasOne relation used to define the relation to one child object.
+The HasOne relation is used to define the relation to one child object.
 This object will be automatically saved with its parent (unless `cascade` option set to `false`).
 The simplest form of relation definition:

 ```php
 /** @Entity */